symfony/symfony-docs/routing.rst

     Used to set the :ref:`locale <translation-locale-url>` on the request.

 ``_query``
     An array of query parameters to add to the generated URL.

-    .. versionadded:: 8.2

-        Support for defining default query parameters as a route default (via the ``query`` option or the ``_query`` route default) was introduced in Symfony 8.2.

-    When you define ``_query`` as a route default (using the ``query`` option shown below), those parameters behave as *default query parameters* for the
+When defined as a route default, it also sets the :ref:`default query parameters <routing-default-query-parameters>` of that route.
-    route:

-    * They are added to every URL generated for that route, unless you override them when generating the URL (an explicit value always wins over the default).
-Set a parameter to ``null`` to remove it from the generated URL.
-    * When the route is matched, they are used to seed the request query bag, so ``$request->query->get('page')`` returns the default value even when the parameter is not present in the incoming URL.
-Values coming from the actual request always take precedence over the defaults.

 You can include these attributes (except ``_fragment``) both in individual routes and in route imports.
 Symfony defines some special attributes with the same name